 VM-31 Section 3.D.14.c:

 c.
-Senior Management on Internal Controls – A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-20, as provided in Section 12B(2) of Model #820.
+Senior Management on Internal Controls – A certification from senior management, other than the qualified actuary, regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-20, as provided in Section 12B(2) of Model #820.

 VM-31 Section 3.F.16.c:

 c.
-Senior Management on Internal Controls – A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-21, as provided in Section 12B(2) of Model #820.
+Senior Management on Internal Controls – A certification from senior management, other than the qualified actuary, regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-21, as provided in Section 12B(2) of Model #820.

 VM-31 Section 3.D.11.k (new – renumber current 3.D.11.k and 3.D.11.l):

+k.
+Aggregate Impact of Approximations, Simplifications and Modeling Efficiency Techniques – Support that the aggregate impact of approximations and simplifications does not result in a material understatement of the reserve.
+This should include consideration of not just the magnitude of the sum of the individual impacts when considered in isolation, but also consideration of any potential interaction of approximations, simplifications, and modeling efficiency techniques.

 VM-31 Section 3.F.2.f (new– renumber current 3.F.2.f and 3.F.2.g):

+f.
+Aggregate Impact of Approximations, Simplifications and Modeling Efficiency Techniques – Support that the aggregate impact of approximations and simplifications does not result in a material understatement of TAR.
+This should include consideration of not just the magnitude of the sum of the individual impacts when considered in isolation, but also consideration of any potential interaction of approximations, simplifications, and modeling efficiency techniques.

 VM-31 Section 3.F.9:

-9. Scenario Generation – The following information regarding the scenario generation for interest rates and equity returns used by the company in performing a principle-based valuation under VM-21, as it applies to the calculation of the SR and CTEPA (if used):
+9. Scenario Generation – The following information regarding the scenario generation for interest rates and equity returns used by the company in performing a principle-based valuation under VM-21 and in determining the C-3 RBC amount under LR027, as it applies to the calculation of the SR, TAR and CTEPA (if used):

 a.
 Sources – Identification of the sources or generators used to produce the scenarios.

+Versions should be identified and parameters to the scenario generation shall be available upon request.

 b.
 Number of Scenarios – Number of scenarios used, rationale for that number, methods used to determine

-the sampling error of the CTE 70 statistic when using the selected number of scenarios, and
+the sampling error of the CTE 70 and CTE 98 statistic when using the selected number of scenarios, and

-documentation that any resulting understatement in reserve, as compared with that
+documentation that any resulting understatement in reserve or TAR, as compared with that

 resulting from running additional scenarios, is not material, as discussed in VM-21 Section 8.F.